Keith-Kibet/C---Templates/Acknowlegdement.md

 - `/Templates`: This folder contains detailed information about templates in C++.

+- Each folder contains its own ReadMe file

 ## Usage

 To compile the project, navigate to the project directory and to the desired folder, then open to the Lesson_(number).